What Is a Pap Smear and Why Is It Crucial for Your Health?

 Pap smears are nothing to be afraid of – they are a vital part of keeping up with your health, just like going to the dentist.

 Think of it as just another way of making sure you’re healthy, from the inside out.
 Even if you don’t plan on having children, your reproductive system is important as it can affect how you feel each and every day.
-Pap smears can help ensure you don’t have any underlying health issues which are keeping you from living your best life.
-If it’s been awhile, be sure to schedule a well woman exam today!
-Your body will thank you.

 Are you a patient of Copperstate OB/Gyn?
-Access your patient portal here, or share your experience with us on Google!
+Access your patient portal here, or share your experience with us on Google.